vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

     tanzu management-cluster get
     ```

-   Ensure that the cluster status reports as `running` and the values in the `Ready` column for nodes, etc., are all `True`.
+    Ensure that the cluster status reports as `running` and the values in the `Ready` column for nodes, etc., are `True`.

     ![Cluster status report](img/tko-in-vmc-aws/deploy-tko-vmc-61.jpg)

     See [Examine the Management Cluster Deployment](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-mgmt-clusters-verify-deployment.html) to perform additional health checks.

 21. When deployment is completed successfully, run the following command to install the additional Tanzu plugins:

      ```
      [root@tkg-bootstrapper ~]# tanzu plugin sync
      Checking for required plugins...
      Installing plugin 'cluster:v0.25.0'
      Installing plugin 'kubernetes-release:v0.25.0'
      Successfully installed all required plugins
      ✔  Done
      ```

 ## <a id=tmc-integration> </a> Register Management Cluster with Tanzu Mission Control

 After the management cluster is deployed, you must register the management cluster with Tanzu Mission Control and other SaaS products.
 You can deploy the Tanzu Kubernetes clusters and Tanzu packages directly from the Tanzu Mission Control portal.
 Refer to the [Integrate Tanzu Kubernetes Clusters with SaaS Endpoints](tko-saas-services.md#a-idtmc-tkg-mgmt-a-register-a-tanzu-kubernetes-grid-management-cluster-with-tanzu-mission-control) page for instructions.

-### Create AKO Deployment Config for Tanzu Kubernetes Grid Workload Cluster**
+### Create AKO Deployment Config for Tanzu Kubernetes Grid Workload Cluster

 Tanzu Kubernetes Grid v1.6.x management clusters with NSX Advanced Load Balancer are deployed with 2 AKODeploymentConfigs.

 * `install-ako-for-management-cluster`: default config for management cluster
 * `install-ako-for-all`:  default config for all workload clusters.
-By default, all the workload clusters will reference this file for their virtual IP networks, service engine (SE) groups.
+By default, all the workload clusters reference this file for their virtual IP networks, service engine (SE) groups.
 This ADC configuration does not enable NSX L7 Ingress by default.

-As per this Tanzu deployment, we are going to create 2 more ADC's:
+As per this Tanzu deployment, create 2 more ADCs:

-* `tanzu-ako-for-shared`: Used by Shared services cluster to deploy the Virtual services in `TKG Mgmt SE Group` and  the loadbalancer applications in `TKG Management VIP Network`.
+* `tanzu-ako-for-shared`: Used by shared services cluster to deploy the Virtual services in `TKG Mgmt SE Group` and  the loadbalancer applications in `TKG Management VIP Network`.

-* `tanzu-ako-for-workload-L7-ingress`: Use this ADC only if you would like to enable NSX ALB L7 Ingress on workload cluster, otherwise leave the cluster labels empty to apply the network configuration from default ADC `install-ako-for-all`.
+* `tanzu-ako-for-workload-L7-ingress`: Use this ADC only if you would like to enable NSX Advanced Load Balancer L7 Ingress on workload cluster, otherwise leave the cluster labels empty to apply the network configuration from default ADC `install-ako-for-all`.

-### <a id="sharedako"> </a> Configure AKO Deployment Config(ADC) for Shared services Cluster
+### <a id="sharedako"> </a> Configure AKO Deployment Config (ADC) for Shared Services Cluster

-As per the defined architecture, Shared services cluster will use same control plane and data plane network as the Management cluster.
-Shared services cluster control plane endpoint uses `TKG Cluster VIP Network`, application loadbalancing uses `TKG Management Data VIP network` and the virtual services are deployed in `TKG-Mgmt-SEG` SE group.
-This configuration will be enforced by creating a custom AKO Deployment Config (ADC) and applying the respective `AVI_LABELS` while deploying the shared services cluster.
+As per the defined architecture, shared services cluster use the same control plane and data plane network as the management cluster.
+Shared services cluster control plane endpoint uses `TKG Cluster VIP Network`, application load balancing uses `TKG Management Data VIP network`, and the virtual services are deployed in the `TKG-Mgmt-SEG` SE group.
+This configuration is enforced by creating a custom AKO Deployment Config (ADC) and applying the respective `AVI_LABELS` while deploying the shared services cluster.

 The format of the AKODeploymentConfig YAML file is as follows.